Compare Cheap Boat Insurance Quotes

-How to get the right boat insurance quote
+How to get cheap boat insurance quote

 Insurance quotes are calculated using factors such as value, size, type of the boat; where and how often it will be used; security and storage.
-Just like motor insurance, more experienced boaters will be perceived to be lower risk to insurance companies.
+Just like motor insurance, more experienced boaters will be perceived to be a lower risk to insurance companies.
 You can also take recognised courses and qualifications to reduce your insurance premiums with some insurers.

 Check for new offers & online discounts

 When you are comparing different insurance quotes, you will see that there will be a range of discounts on offer.
 If you have not had any claims in the last 5 years then you will usually be entitled to a generous discount.
 If your boat is moored at a marina you may also be able to get a further discount.
 You can also select a higher excess to lower your premium.